-- Technical support on treasury matters, capital finance issues and the drafting of Member reports; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; - A number of places at training events offered on a regular basis. - Credit ratings/market information service comprising the three main credit rating agencies; - 1.62 Whilst the advisers provide support to the internal treasury function, under current market rules and the CIPFA Code of Practice the final decision on treasury matters remains with the Council.
-It should be noted that the Council's current contract with its current external treasury management advisors Capita has been extended from
+- Technical support on treasury matters, capital finance issues and the drafting of Member reports; - Economic and interest rate analysis; - Debt services which includes advice on the timing of borrowing; - Debt rescheduling advice surrounding the existing portfolio; - Generic investment advice on interest rates, timing and investment instruments; - A number of places at training events offered on a regular basis. - Credit ratings/market information service comprising the three main credit rating agencies; - 1.60 Whilst the advisers provide support to the internal treasury function, under current market rules and the CIPFA Code of Practice the final decision on treasury matters remains with the Council.
+It should be noted that the Council has recently appointed Arlingclose Ltd as external treasury management advisors, for a period of 3 years commencing October 2016.